rpellerin/rpellerin.github.io/content/triathlon-checklist.md

 - <input type="checkbox" />Swimming goggles
 - <input type="checkbox" />Wetsuit <details><summary>more info</summary>Optional: sometimes allowed, sometimes forbidden, sometimes mandatory.<br />Made for triathlon, not diving.</details>

-## For the transition swim ➡️ bike
+## For the transition swim ➡️ bike (blue bag 🔵)

 - <input type="checkbox" />A small towel <details><summary>more info</summary>To dry your feet and remove the dirt</details>
+- <input type="checkbox" />Energy bars

 ## 🚴 For cycling

 Keep the aero calf sleeves on as well as the HRM strap.
+Store energy bars and gels in your trisuit pockets.
+Don't store any spare tube or a mini-pump, it would suck to drop it mid-race or forget about it during the T2 transition and start running with it.

 - <input type="checkbox" />Road bike with aero bars, or tri bike <details><summary>more info</summary>Make it lightweight<br />Remove unnecessary equipment, such as lights<br />To buy a second hand bike: [Buycycle](https://buycycle.com/) or [Biked](https://biked.com/)<br />To get a discount from Canyon, go to a Canyon shop and do a test ride.<br />You'll get the bike guard for free (19.9 euros) via a code over email.</details>
 - <input type="checkbox" />Bike computer